Editorial Style Guide

 This guide has been created to formalize and standardize editorial practices for communications at Springfield College.

-This set of style guidelines should be used as the first reference and are supplemented by The Associate Press Stylebook and The American Heritage Dictionary of the English Language.
+This set of style guidelines should be used as the first reference and are supplemented by The Associated Press Stylebook and The American Heritage Dictionary of the English Language.

 As a rule, avoid abbreviations.
 See “states” entry for accepted state abbreviations.
 Do not use postal abbreviations, except in addresses that include zip codes.